lorentepol/Mapping-the-Skies-Final-Project/README.md

 I could reach a F1 score of 0.99 for the test set, which is really impressive.
 In fact, for almost all models I could reach a F1 ober 95%, and I wanted to know why these high values.
 I computed the feature importance for the random forest, and I found the most important feature to classify objects was the redshift, with 52%.
-Plotting the redshift (with logarithm) along with sky coordinates using spherical coordinates helped distinguish in a fist glance the objects, and demonstrate that indeed the universe is expanding (the furthest objects are more redshifted, thus moving away from us at really high speeds).
+Plotting the redshift (with logarithm) along with sky coordinates using spherical coordinates helped distinguish in a fist glance the objects, and demonstrate that indeed the universe is expanding (the furthest objects more redshifted they are, thus moving away from us at really high speeds).

 ## Future Work
 For future improvements I would like to perform an unsupervised algorithm for anomaly detection, or for clustering the object in order to have a second overall subclassification (dwarf stars, supergiants, spiral galaxies, elliptical galaxies etc).